NickBulbeck/CampaignChart/currentStory.md

+# FRIDAY 28th FEBRUARY 2025
+Line 459 in app.js added.
+If it's not working... remove this line!

 # Current Story: Moving Tops between Munros

 What I want: to be able to edit a list in a chart.
 So, the first gap is the fact that I can't add, say, cablish tasks to the cablish list once I've added a new Munro.
 I want to be able to put a Munro on the chart, add some tops, and then come back to it later and add others so that they appear under it in the ul.